-This got me thinking, we all realize you can’t ‘break the internet’ literally, but can it be turned off?
+This got me thinking, we all realize you can’t literally break the internet literally, but can it be turned off?

 This was because the government owns the main service provider; Telecom Egypt and with the large protests at the time over then-President Hosni Mubarak, the government decided it would be the best course of action.

-Iran in March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.
+In March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.

 In 2004, Maldivian president Abdul Gayoom cut the entire country’s access to the Internet after protests rose against his regime.

 Some nations have their own internet closer to that of an intranet including North Korea with Kwangmyong.

 Some countries just filter web access dramatically, even sometimes to the degree of stopping access to Google search.